Narasimhan05/BLENDED_LEARNING_Implementation-of-Ridge-Lasso-and-ElasticNet-Regularization/README.md

 # Implementation of Ridge, Lasso, and ElasticNet Regularization for Predicting Car Price

 ## AIM:
-To implement Ridge, Lasso, and ElasticNet regularization models using polynomial features and pipelines to predict car price.
+To implement Ridge, Lasso, and ElasticNet regularization models using polynomial features and pipelines to predict car price

 ## Equipments Required:
 1. Hardware – PCs